 - In 2016, a mother bear attacked a woman on her deck.

 None were fatal.
 The only fatal attack recorded in Minnesota (as of mid-2017) was in 2007 when a man was killed in the woods near Ely.

 Bears in Yards and Near Houses

-Bears usually try to avoid people, but sometimes they come in conflict with humans when they eat crops, destroy apiaries or break into garbage cans and birdfeeders.
+Bears usually try to avoid people, but sometimes they come in conflict with humans when they eat crops, destroy apiaries, or break into garbage cans and birdfeeders.
 The good news is that you may hear a bear before you see it.
-They make snorting, huffing, and jaw-popping sound when trying to scare off intruders.
+They make snorting, huffing, and jaw-popping sounds when trying to scare off intruders.
 When cubs are scared, they make squealing noises.